 Dotted:

-(adjective) These very small circles are commonly called 'dots'.
+(adjective) Very small circles are commonly called 'dots' and a line made up of them is called a 'dotted line'.
 In Spanish: "linea de puntos".

 Close